 Renate Kroschel and Marie-Élise Zovko met in the early 1980's while attending lectures by Werner Beierwaltes and the late Michael Elsässer at the University of Freiburg.
 Project Stohrenschule grew out of their conversations regarding philosophy and philosophizing, and out of decades of shared reflection on philosophical themes.
 Fruit of their philosophical friendship and their shared interest in promoting a "dialogical culture of learning", the principles and methods which crystallized in those conversations aimed to awaken curiousity and initiative, to instill a permanent attitude of questioning and of wonder, and to inspire a spirit of exploration, inventiveness, optimism, and endeavour among children, young people and adults.

 The plan to organize a program of activities, beginning with a week-long workshop in Stohren under the title Project Stohrenschule: A Philosophical and Pedagogical dialogue on Virtue, Beauty and Happiness, was launched pursuant to a joint lecture and forum discussion by Renate and Lise on the topic "Platonism and Forms of Intelligence in Education" held at the Intl.
 Symposium, Platonism & Forms of Intelligencein Hvar, 2006.
 In keeping with the principle of dialogue and shared exploration of philosophically relevant themes, participants in the project proposed their own original project activities.
 These were formulated according to a unified scheme, revised in common, and tested with children at the German international school in Zagreb.
 The first week-long project, Projekt Stohrenschule: Ein philosophisch-pädagogischer Dialog zum Thema Tugend, Schönheit und Glück, including a full program of workshops for children and activities for parents directed by Renate Kroschel and Lise Zovko, in cooperation with Benno Kroschel, former school principal Kurt Ruh, the parents and children of Stohrenschule, and an international group of doctoral students in philosophy, took place in Stohren in March, 2008.

-Since then, project members have conducted workshops and presentations in elementary and high schools in Sinj, Hvar, Stari Grad (Hvar), Jelsa (Hvar), Žakanje, Kamanje, Cakovec, Mala subotica, Samobor, and Zagreb in Croatia, as well as an invited presentation and workshop at the Annual Meeting of Sophia – The European Foundation for the Advancement of Doing Philosophy with Children, in Ghent, Belgium in November 2009.
-In 2010/2011, and again in 2012/2013, 2015/2016, and 2016/2017 the project was awarded grants for its work in Croatian schools by the Croatian Ministry of Science, Education and Sport under competitions for NGO's involved in extracurricular education, for proposals regarding the topicsPromoting community, compassion tolerance and peaceful coexistence using methods of philosophizing with Children.
+Since then, project members have conducted workshops and presentations in elementary and high schools in Sinj, Hvar, Stari Grad (Hvar), Jelsa (Hvar), Žakanje, Kamanje, Čakovec, Mala subotica, Samobor, Opatija, and Zagreb in Croatia, as well as an invited presentation and workshop at the Annual Meeting of Sophia – The European Foundation for the Advancement of Doing Philosophy with Children, in Ghent, Belgium in November 2009.
+In 2010/2011, and again in 2012/2013, 2015/2016, and 2016/2017 the project was awarded grants for its work in Croatian schools by the Croatian Ministry of Science, Education and Sport under competitions for NGO's involved in extracurricular education, for proposals regarding the topicsPromoting community, compassion tolerance and peaceful coexistence using methods of philosophizing with Children, andHumanity and democracy.
 These grants provided funding to conduct workshops and activities in partner schools in five counties in Croatia, as well as continuing education seminars on topics like Doing Philosophy with Children, Philosophizing with Children: Promoting a Creative Approach to Education, Philosophizing with Children on Life and Deathdirected in cooperation with the Institute of Philosophy, Zagreb, with R. Kroschel of Stohrenschule, and with M. Bralo and K. Zeitler of Akademie Kinder Philosophieren, Freising, Germany.
 In 2014, Project Stohrenschule was awarded a grant of the City of Zagreb under the program: “Creative and Innovative Cultural Practices: Creative Workshops and Courses”, for the project Charter for Compassion / Compassionate schools:Promoting Compassion, Community, Tolerance, and Peaceful Coexistence throughPhilosophizing with Children and Youth.

 The approach to philosophy and philosophizing with children, young people, and adults applied in Project Stohrenschule is based on our understanding of the principles of Socratic and Platonic dialogue, as well as on Immanuel Kant's humanist and enlightenment ethics, and his understanding of the role and importance of reflective (aesthetic and teleological) judgment, and education of taste, in bridging the divide between knowledge and morality, nature and freedom, society and individuality.